 Then one night as I was trying to process it all, the Holy Spirit reminded me of Moses and the burning bush.
 As Moses was getting ready to step into God’s presence, he had to take off his shoes because he was about to step onto holy ground.
-Though we don’t have to be perfect for God because by the cross, we are clean, when we step into a relationship with God we are called to repent from sin and to no live no longer in our sinful nature (Galatians 5:24-25).
+Though we don’t have to be perfect for God because by the cross, we are clean, when we step into a relationship with God we are called to repent from sin and to no live no longer in our sinful nature (Galatians 5:24-25 and 2 Timothy 2:15).
 Just as it says in Matthew 6:24, we cannot live for both God and the world.
 So just as Moses took off his shoes before God, if we want to step into life with God, he’s going to call us to take off our sin.

 All that to say, my first semester was a season of refinement.